aptech/docs/docs/CR-null1.rst

 ::

+   // NxK matrix of 0's
-   x * b = 0 // NxK matrix of 0's
+   x * b = 0

 and

 ::

-   b'b = I   // MxM identity matrix
+   // MxM identity matrix
+   b'b = I

 The transpose of *b* is written to the data set named by *dataset*, unless the nullity of *x* is zero.
-If *nu* is zero, the data set is not written.
+If *nu* is zero, the dataset is not written.

 Globals
 -------